 - Facts and figures such as investment information

-- Consider calling up for (or downloading) a brochure or annual report
+- Consider downloading a brochure or annual report

 - Research your interviewer(s) on LinkedIn and/or Google – if they’ve done similar work to you then you can weave that into the conversation